-While we specialise in providing quality and affordable homes that comply with regulations in every state and territory in Australia, we have delivered to New Caledonia, a neighbouring island off Australia.
+While we specialize in providing quality and affordable homes that comply with regulations in every state and territory in Australia, we have delivered to New Caledonia, a neighboring island off Australia.

 Email us at email@example.com or call us at 1300 854 975 to know more about ordering overseas.

 How do I make sure the delivery of ALL kit home components to my location?

 Once we deliver the kit home components to you, please check all items according to your checklist or contract.
 Email us the results immediately.